 Three Minute Thesis Competition at OHSU

-During Research Week 2016, OHSU will hold its fourth annual Three Minute Thesis Competition for graduate students.
+During Research Week 2017, OHSU will hold its fifth annual Three Minute Thesis Competition for graduate students.
 3MT® is an academic competition developed by the University of Queensland, Australia.
 The exercise develops academic, presentation, and research communication skills as students explain their research in three minutes in a language appropriate to an intelligent but non-specialist audience.
 Any student enrolled in an OHSU graduate program may participate.